marcohenning/pyqt-phone-input/README.md

 ## About

 The widget features a dropdown to select the country and a text field to input a phone number, both of which are highly customizable.
-The country dropdown offers exactly the same 235 options that Google's phone inputs do and displays the selected country's flag as well as its phone code.
+The country dropdown offers exactly the same 235 countries / territories that Google's phone inputs do and displays the selected country's flag as well as its phone code.
 The flag icons used are modified versions of the icons available on [this repository](https://github.com/lipis/flag-icons).

 ## Installation